 You can't get a Disability Allowance if you get board payments from Child, Youth and Family for the child.

-The Disability Allowance - Medical Assessment for Medical Alarm form completed by a doctor, and the contract or receipt for the installation/rental of the medical alarm.
+The Disability Allowance - Medical Assessment for Medical Alarm form completed by a health practitioner, and the contract or receipt for the installation/rental of the medical alarm.

 When your Disability Allowance is reviewed, we need to see evidence of any costs that have increased or are new.

-If you are eligible, you will be provided with a Disability Allowance application form to download at the end of Apply Online.
+If you're eligible, you will be provided with a Disability Allowance application form to download at the end of Apply Online.

 - Complete the Disability Allowance application form.